-With the ushering in of the long-awaited interferon-free era, hepatitis C treatment will become increasingly more personalized.
+Over time, hepatitis C treatment will become increasingly more personalized.
 No two patients are exactly alike in their disease stage, drug sensitivities, treatment history and co-existing health conditions - consequently no one drug therapy will fit the needs of all patients.
-The Abbvie 3D combo offers a new interferon-free option for both patients who have previously undergone treatment unsuccessfully as well as those that have never been treated.
-Whether this therapy is best for any one patient however, is up to his or her doctor to decide.
+Daclatasvir's ability to be combined with existing approved drugs (sofosbuvir or simeprevir) and/or an as-yet-unapproved option, asunaprevir, offers flexibility for physicians to mix and match as needed in treating patients who have previously undergone treatment unsuccessfully as well as those that have never been treated.
+Genotype 3 patients in particular could benefit from the combination of sofosbuvir + daclatasvir which is more effective and potentially more cost-effective than the current option of sofosbuvir + ribavirin.

+Whether daclatasvir is best for any one patient however, is up to his or her doctor to decide.
 For this therapy to make the greatest impact, it must be accessible to all hepatitis C patients and their treating physicians regardless of geographic location, financial status, treatment status or disease severity.
 The CLF believes that to effectively treat hepatitis C, the medical community must have access to the most effective treatments in order to best meet the needs of their patients.
 Physicians are the most equipped to decide what treatment option holds the greatest odds of a cure for their patients so there should be no restrictions on access except those dictated by patients' medical conditions.

-For the sake of all hepatitis C patients, we call upon the CDR Committee to recommend reimbursement for ombitasvir/paritaprevir/ritonavir + dasabuvir (Abbvie 3D combo) for the treatment of hepatitis C without restriction.
+For the sake of all hepatitis C patients, we support the approval and reimbursement of daclatasvir for the treatment of hepatitis C without restriction.